UniStuttgart-VISUS/megamol/plugins/cinematiccamera/README.md

 ## Parameters
-The values in brackets indicate the default values:
+The values in brackets indicate the default values.

 The module `KeyframeKeeper` exposes the following parameters:
 * `01 Add new keyframe`                   (Assigned key: `a`):   Adds new keyframe at the currently selected time.